“`xml

-Active duty members, retirees, and dependents can all take advantage of this travel option, but the priority levels vary.
+The good news?
+Active duty members, retirees, and dependents can all benefit from this travel option, despite the varying priority levels.

-Before jumping into Space-A travel, it’s good to know that there’s no guarantee of getting a seat.
+Before you dive into the world of Space-A travel, just be aware: there’s no guarantee you’ll snag a seat.

-But for those with a sense of adventure, Space-A can be a fun and cost-effective way to explore new places.
+But for those who crave adventure, Space-A could be an exciting and cost-friendly way to explore!

 Key Takeaways

-- Eligible travelers can sign up for Space-A flights by email, fax, or in person at passenger terminals
+- Eligible travelers can sign up for Space-A flights via email, fax, or at passenger terminals.

-- Different categories of travelers have varying priorities for Space-A flights, with active duty on emergency leave getting top priority
+- There are different priority levels for travelers, with active duty members on emergency leave getting the top spot.

 Getting Started with Space-A Travel

-Space-A travel lets eligible people fly on military planes when there’s room.
+Space-A travel is all about flying on military planes whenever there’s extra room.

-Let’s look at who can use it, what to do before you go, and how to sign up.
+Let’s break down who can use it, what steps to take before your trip, and how to sign up.

 Understanding Space-A Travel Eligibility